HardGraphite/emacs-config/readme.md

 1. Read `init-config.el`.
 Make sure the items there are reasonable.
 2. Create file `custom.el` and add platform-specific configurations.
+3. Run `make loaddefs` to generate loaddefs file for `./lisp` directory.
-3. Run `make get-pkgs` to install packages.
+4. Run `make packages` to install packages.
-4. Run `make compile` to byte-compile ELisp files in this directory.
+5. Run `make compile` to byte-compile ELisp files in this directory.

 ## Files